uw4/dashjoin-demo/README.md

 Dashjoin.exe
 ```

-You can also check out a read-only copy by visiting https://demo.my.dashjoin.com/ and logging in with the guest user.
+You can also check out a read-only copy by visiting https://demo.my.dashjoin.com/.

 ## Unit Testing the App